Overview of Degree and Program Rankings

 The primary marker of quality for any higher education program is its accreditation status.
 To become accredited, schools must go through a rigorous, multi-year process and provide a great deal of proof that the education they provide is useful and will serve the students well.

-The accreditation process usually requires a school to submit a letter of intent, followed by a rigorous self-study in which the school must prove that their institution is aware of the needs of students and the communities they serve, and has built those needs into its system of education.
+The accreditation process usually requires a school to submit a letter of intent, followed by extensive self-study in which the school must prove that their institution is aware of the needs of students and the communities they serve, and has built those needs into its system of education.
 After submitting these papers, the school may enter a period of provisional accreditation, which lasts several years.
-Only after all these steps, and many in-between, have been completed can a school be awarded full accreditation.
+Only after all these steps, and many in-between, have been completed can a school be awarded accreditation.
 A construction management degree program would have to prove that its courses taught the most up to date construction methods, including providing knowledge of modern materials and regulations.

-All of the colleges mentioned on this site are fully accredited, but if you want to double check the accreditation status of another school, the Department of Education keeps a database of all the accredited postsecondary education providers in the U.S. The online database is conveniently searchable and updated regularly.
+All of the colleges mentioned on this site are accredited, but if you want to double check the accreditation status of another school, the Department of Education keeps a database of all the accredited postsecondary education providers in the U.S. The online database is conveniently searchable and updated regularly.

 How College Rankings Work